How Do I Become an Internal Quality Assurer (IQA)?

-As you may know, here at Brooks and Kirk we offer more than just Assessor courses.
-We also offer courses in Internal Quality Assurance (IQA).
-These courses act as the step-up from the Assessor courses; so if you’re looking to take your Assessor career even further, becoming an Internal Quality Assurer might be the perfect thing for you.
+At Brooks and Kirk, we offer more than just Assessor courses.
+We also offer Internal Quality Assurance (IQA) courses.
+The IQA course is a step up from the Assessor courses.
+So if you’re looking to take your Assessor career to the next level, becoming an Internal Quality Assurer is the route for you.

-What is the role of an Internal Quality Assurer?
+What is the role of an Internal Quality Assurer (IQA)?

-Each centre’s IQA will be responsible for quality-checking decisions made by the centre’s Assessors.
+Each centre’s IQA is responsible for quality-checking decisions made by the centre’s Assessors.
 This is to ensure these decisions and the Assessors’ practices, are maintaining the centre’s standards.
-Just some of the tasks that an IQA will undertake include:
+Some of the tasks that an IQA will undertake include:

 - Making sure all Assessors are appropriately trained, qualified, and carrying out their roles efficiently;

-- Monitoring the centre’s assessment practice and procedures by carrying out sampling activities, such as;
+- Monitoring the centre’s assessment practice and procedures by carrying out sampling activities;

 - Making sure that the centre’s equality and diversity policy is implemented;